AWARD WINNING

 Farm to Fork

-An interactive exhibit created specifically for children 5 to 8.
-It teaches children in a simple way the economics of farming.
-Students will actually take a loan out from the ‘bank’, buy seeds with that money, plant their seeds in real soil, harvest their produce, sell the produce at market, pay-off the loan and purchase something with the profits.
+A fully immersive and interactive exhibit created specifically for younger children (TK – 1st Grade) which teaches the economics of farming in a simple way.
+Students will take a loan out from the bank, buy seeds, plant them in real soil, harvest their produce, sell the produce at market, pay off the loan, and purchase something with the profits.

 Grandmother's Trunk